H2 blockers are medicines that work by reducing the amount of stomach acid secreted by glands in the lining of your stomach.

 - Famotidine.
 The most common side effect is headache.

 - Cimetidine.
 Side effects are rare.
-But diarrhea, dizziness, rashes, or headaches may occur.
+But diarrhea, dizziness, rashes, headaches, and gynecomastia may occur.

 - Ranitidine.
 The most common side effect is headache.